The neutron star inner crust: an empirical essay: Introduction

-In this work, nevertheless, we explore another region of the neutron star: the inner crust.
-Instead of build a model for it, we study only its behaviour, using an empirical parametrization for the EoS: $p(\epsilon) = K.\epsilon^{\gamma} + b$, where we varying the value of $\gamma$ and determine the value of the constants $K$ and $b$ in order to keep the EoS continuum.
-Also, in order to gain physical insight, we calculated the speed of sound of the inner crust.
-We show that although for all $\gamma$ values we always have a monotically increasing EoS, we have very distinct behaviour for the speed of sound as well different values of the radius of the canonical mass.
+In this work, nevertheless, I explore another region of the neutron star: the inner crust.
+Instead of build a model for it, I study only its behaviour, using an empirical parametrization for the EoS: $p(\epsilon) = K \cdot \epsilon^{\gamma} + b$, where we varying the value of $\gamma$ and determine the value of the constants $K$ and $b$ in order to keep the pressure continuous.
+Also, in order to gain physical insight, I calculated the speed of sound of the inner crust.
+I show that although for all $\gamma$ values we always have a monotically increasing EoS, we have very distinct behaviour for the speed of sound as well as different values of the radius of the canonical mass.

-\section{The Neutron Star layers.}
+\section{The neutron star layers.}

 As pointed out earlier, the neutron star can be divided in four distinct regions: outer crust, inner crust, outer core and inner core.